How to Manage Multiple Projects

 If you don’t put the work in before the execution of the project plan, you’re going to have to do it while executing the plan.
 That’s a recipe for disaster.
 Each project you’re managing must have a thorough project plan and on top of that, you need to have a plan in place to manage all the other projects at once.
 That’s a lot of planning, but you don’t want to do that when you’re spending money and losing time.

 Project management software helps you manage one or more projects by organizing tasks, creating schedules and then monitoring their progress and reporting on performance.
-ProjectManager is a cloud-based tool that gives you the tools to better manage multiple projects all from one tool.
+ProjectManager is an online tool that gives you the tools to better manage multiple projects all from one tool.
 Here’s how.

 Build Overview Projects

 See all your projects on one page.
-Customize the chart how you want.
+Customize the chart as you want.
 View status, progress, managers, teams and more.

 High-Level View